ThinhThuong/Excel-Project---Coffee-Sales/README.md

 Analyze coffee sales data across multiple years to identify trends, patterns, and key insights for business performance and decision-making

 ## Question:
-1. Which country recorded the highest bike sales?
+1. Which country recorded the highest coffee sales?
 2. What is the annual coffee sales performance for each year?
 3. Who are the top 5 customers with the highest coffee purchases in 2022?